Actively Recruiting

 - Prior or current total or sub-total meniscectomy

-- Prior or present avascular necrosis of the index knee
+- Prior or present avascular necrosis of the knee being studied

-- Corticosteroid injection (oral or intra-articular) within 3 months
+- Corticosteroid injection in the knee within the past 3 months

-- Hyaluronic acid or platelet-rich plasma injection within 6 months
+- Hyaluronic acid or platelet-rich plasma injection within the past 6 months

-- Use of duloxetine, doxycycline, indomethacin, glucosamine, and/or chondroitin ongoing or within 2 months
+- Use of duloxetine, doxycycline, indomethacin, glucosamine, or chondroitin ongoing or within the past 2 months

 - Any clinical or laboratory abnormality greater than grade 3 CTCAE that may compromise safety